Gentil-hub/sql-data-analytics-project/README.md

-# SQL Data Analysis Project

-## Objective
-Analyze sales, customer, and product data using SQL to identify trends, evaluate business performance, and generate insights that support data-driven decision-making.

-## Analysis Workflow
-The project follows a structured data analysis approach:

-1. Database Exploration – Understanding schema and data structure
-2. Dimension Analysis – Exploring categorical data
-3. Date Analysis – Identifying time-based patterns
-4. Measures Analysis – Calculating core business KPIs (e.g., sales, orders, and customer metrics) to evaluate overall business performance
-5. Magnitude & Ranking Analysis – Identifying top and bottom performers
-6. Change Over Time Analysis – Tracking trends and growth
-7. Cumulative Analysis – Running totals and long-term performance
-8. Performance Analysis – Evaluating business performance over time
-9. Part-to-Whole Analysis – Understanding contribution by category
-10. Customer Segmentation – Grouping customers based on behavior
-11. Reporting – Building customer and product-level reports

-## Key Insights
-- A small segment of customers (VIP) contributes a significant portion of total revenue
-- Sales trends show consistent growth over time with identifiable patterns
-- Top-performing products drive the majority of overall sales
-- Customer purchasing behavior varies across different segments
-- Time-based analysis highlights changes in performance across periods

-## Technical Highlights
-- Used window functions for running totals and trend analysis
-- Performed year-over-year analysis using LAG()
-- Applied CTEs to structure complex queries
-- Built customer segmentation logic using CASE statements
-- Created reusable reporting views for customer and product analysis

-## Skills
-- SQL (Joins, Aggregations, Subqueries, Window Functions, CTEs)
-- Data Analysis & Exploratory Data Analysis (EDA)
-- Data Modeling (Fact & Dimension Tables)
-- Business Intelligence & Reporting

-## Project Structure
-- `datasets/` – Source databases containing fact and dimension tables
-- `scripts/` – SQL scripts covering exploration, analysis, segmentation, and reporting
-- `README.md` – Project documentation

-## Notes
-This project is based on concepts learned from Baraa Khatib Salkini.
-Additional queries and modifications were implemented to extend the analysis and demonstrate practical data analytics skills.
+# 📊 SQL Sales Data Analysis Project

+## 📌 Business Scenario
+This project simulates a real-world scenario where a data analyst works for a retail company.
+The goal is to analyze sales, customer behavior, and product performance using SQL to support better business decisions.

+---

+## 🎯 Objective
+The main goal of this project is to explore and analyze sales data in order to:
+• understand overall business performance
+• identify key revenue drivers
+• analyze customer behavior
+• evaluate product performance

+---

+## ❓ Key Business Questions

+Some of the key questions explored in this project include:

+• Who are the most valuable customers?
+• Which products generate the most and least revenue?
+• How are sales changing over time?
+• Which product categories contribute the most to total sales?
+• How do customers behave across different segments?
+• Are products improving or declining over time?

+---

+## 🔍 Analysis Workflow

+The project follows a structured approach:

+Database exploration
+Understanding tables, schema, and available data

+Dimension analysis
+Looking at countries, categories, and products

+Date analysis
+Exploring time range and customer age

+Measures (KPIs)
+Calculating total sales, orders, customers, and average price

+Magnitude and ranking
+Identifying top and bottom performers

+Time-based analysis
+Tracking trends over months and years

+Cumulative analysis
+Measuring growth using running totals

+Performance analysis
+Comparing results year over year

+Part-to-whole analysis
+Understanding category contribution to total sales

+Customer segmentation
+Grouping customers into VIP, Regular, and New

+Reporting
+Creating reusable views for customers and products

+---

+## 📈 Key Insights

+• A small group of VIP customers contributes a large share of total revenue
+• A few top products generate most of the sales (Pareto effect)
+• Sales generally increase over time, with some noticeable patterns
+• Customer behavior differs across segments, which can be useful for targeting
+• Some product categories clearly perform better than others

+---

+## 💡 Recommendations

+• Focus on retaining and targeting high-value (VIP) customers
+• Invest more in top-performing products and categories
+• Review low-performing products for improvement or removal
+• Use time trends to plan inventory and marketing campaigns
+• Apply segmentation for more personalized marketing

+---

+## 🛠️ Technical Highlights

+This project uses:

+• joins, aggregations, and subqueries
+• window functions for running totals and trend analysis
+• LAG() for year-over-year comparisons
+• CASE statements for segmentation
+• CTEs to organize complex queries

+Two reporting views were created:
+• report_customers
+• report_products

+---

+## 🧠 Skills Demonstrated

+• SQL (intermediate to advanced)
+• data analysis and exploratory analysis
+• data modeling (fact and dimension tables)
+• business-focused thinking
+• reporting and insights generation

+---

+## 📁 Project Structure

+datasets/ → raw data
+scripts/ → SQL queries and analysis
+README.md → project documentation

+---

+## 📝 Notes

+This project applies SQL and data analysis concepts to a realistic business scenario, with additional analysis and enhancements to demonstrate practical problem-solving and analytical skills.